 Culvert/driveway permit.

+A zoning permit fee will not be required in the event of a loss due to a natural disaster, fire, or flood if the structure is rebuilt in the same location, size, and use as the previous structure.
+A zoning permit is still required to confirm compliance with this Code.

 Zoning Ordinance Amendments: A fee shall be required for a zoning text or map amendment, conditional use, zoning appeal or variance.